acevedo-oscar/acevedo-oscar/_pages/about.md

 	images:"/images/cat.jpeg"
 ---

 I'm a student at the National University of Mexico.
-My interests revolve around physics and data anyalsis.
+My interests revolve around physics and data analysis.